 The Center for Global Studies globalizes the research, teaching, and outreach missions of the University of Illinois at Urbana-Champaign and is a National Resource Center in Global Studies designated by the U.S. Department of Education.
 One of the globalizing missions of the Center is to promote and support innovative research to better understand global issues confronting the world’s populations and identify ways to cope with and resolve these challenges.

-Student Eligibility:Proposals should be student-led and may include a mix of faculty and students, with a minimum of two lead student organizers from the University of Illinois at Urbana-Champaign.
-Student organizers must be enrolled in a program at the University of Illinois at Urbana-Champaign and be in good standing.
+Student Eligibility:Proposals should be student-led and may include a mix of faculty and students, with a minimum of two lead student organizers in at least one of the following three categories: pursuing a major or a minor in LAS Global Studies, majoring in Global Studies in Education, enrolled or currently applying for a Graduate Global Studies Minor.
 The funds may not be used to fund dissertation or thesis research.

 Additional participating members of the Global Intersections group may include external participants affiliated with other domestic or international institutions, industry partners, or community organizations, if appropriate.